When I mention the words work and study, what immediately jumps to mind?

-You see, what if there was no distinction between work and play?
-What if there was a way to make your work feel like play?
+But what if there was a way to make your work feel like play?

 Social psychologist Ellen Langer suggests that it is possible to transform the experience of difficult, tiresome work into play.
-The only thing you need to change is your mindset.
+How?

 For example, let’s say you throw yourself into completing a project.
 You spend hours researching and writing it.
 You even stay up until the early hours of the morning thinking about it and refining it.